 Minnesota's Comprehensive Quality Strategy is an overarching and dynamic continuous quality improvement strategy integrating processes across Minnesota's Medicaid program.
-Measures and processes related to the programs affected by the Reform 2020 waiver are included in the Comprehensive Quality Strategy.
-An updated Comprehensive Quality Strategy was submitted to CMS on May 25, 2018 and posted on the DHS Quality Improvement web site for direct download.
+The Comprehensive Quality Strategy includes measures and processes related to the programs affected by the Reform 2020 waiver.
+Minnesota's Comprehensive Quality Strategy can be found on the DHS website at Quality Outcome and Performance Measures.